What is the Profitability Index?

 - The PI of two projects can be similar even if the initial investment and the return are completely different.
 So, in that case, the best method to judge whether to invest in a project or not is the Net Present Value Method (NPV).

 In the final analysis

 PI is a great metric to use when you need to decide whether you need to invest in something or not.
 If you have a company and you are on a tight budget, this metric would help you decide whether you should consider investing in a new project or not.

-This is a guide to what is Profitability Index?
-Here we look at the two profitability index formulas and the different components of its formulas. we also calculate profitability index with practical examples of projects.
+This is a guide to what is Profitability Index and its definition.
+Here we look at how to interpret profitability index along with practical examples of projects.
 You can learn more from the following articles on Corporate Finance –